Jump to:

 The soaring temperatures of the high-summer August days mean great growing conditions continue.
 But it also means harvest – not just for the farmers, but for you too!

-August Calendar and tips
+August calendar and tips

 August Plant or Sow Indoors: Plant or Sow Outdoors: Flowers: Coleus Larkspur, Poppies, Cornflowers, Feverfew, Potentilla, Winter Flowering Bedding such as Winter Pansies, Violas and Primroses.
 Fruit and Vegetables: N/A Parsley, Spring Cabbage, Spring Onions Strawberries.